Walton-on-the-Hill

-Walton-on-the-Hill, Surrey, is a village in England midway between the market towns of Reigate and Epsom.
+Walton-on-the-Hill is a village in the Reigate and Banstead district, in the county of Surrey, England.
+It is midway between the market towns of Reigate and Epsom.
 The village is a dispersed cluster on the North Downs centred less than one mile inside of the M25 motorway.
 The village hosts the Walton Heath Golf Club, whose former members include King Edward VIII, Winston Churchill and David Lloyd George.

 Geography

 The M25 motorway, less than a mile from the centre, roughly marks the northern boundary of the Surrey Hills AONB (Area of Outstanding Natural Beauty); it contains the village among others and orbits London.
 The village except for one street is surrounded by Green Belt including farmland and protected heathland managed by the Banstead Common Conservators.
 Along its green buffers it borders to the north-east its post town, Tadworth and Kingswood, Headley and Box Hill.
 Tadworth railway station is the nearest station about 1 mi from its centre which provides a commuter line into London Bridge Station.
 Its normal broad definition, the former civil parish, which resembles its ecclesiastical parish of ancient foundation, is in the Tadworth and Walton Ward of Reigate and Banstead Council.
-Across the motorway — within its long-established bounds — is the Headquarters of Pfizer UK at the business park known as The Hermitage.
+Across the motorway – within its long-established bounds – is the Headquarters of Pfizer UK at the business park known as The Hermitage.

 Walton-on-the-Hill has a large pond, a green, a primary school, an independent preparatory school for girls, convenience/repair shops and public houses.

 The village is home to Walton Heath Golf Club, whose former members include King Edward VIII, Winston Churchill and David Lloyd George.

 History

 The Romans are known to have settled here in the 1st century AD: a substantial villa has been excavated in Sandlands Road, and is believed to have been inhabited until around 400 AD.
 Roman finds have been discovered here and in the neighbouring village of Headley.

 Walton-on-the-Hill lay within the Copthorne hundred, an administrative division devised by the Saxons.

 Walton-on-the-Hill was called Waltone in Domesday Book of 1086.
 It was held by John from Richard Fitz Gilbert.
 Its Domesday assets were: 2 hides and 1 virgate.
 It had 5½ ploughs, 1 house in Southwark.
 It rendered £6.
 There is an early post-conquest motte within the grounds of Walton Place, the remains of a timber castle.

 The name Walton comes from settlement/farmstead of Wealas – Anglo-Saxon (Old English) for "Celtic-speaking tribes" or by derivation, "strangers/foreigners", see later form Welsh people and related old-fashioned phrases.

 A legal record of 1418 mentioning 'Wauton Athill may refer to the village.

+In 1951 the civil parish had a population of 2158.
+On 1 April 1974 the parish was abolished.